shoptimax/oxid_modules_config/README.md

 ----

-# OXID Module Configuration Im-/Exporter
+# OXID Core and Module Configurations Import and Export module

 ----